 Invent the products and environments of the future with elegant, human-centered design.

 Industrial design students create beautiful, meaningful, and sustainable design solutions.
 With equal emphasis on design thinking and the craft of making, we challenge you to push material boundaries and identify unique opportunities.
 You’ll learn to master the entire design process, from iteration to validation, as you collaborate with classmates, renowned faculty, and leading industry partners.
+A minor in Furniture is available to Industrial Design students who like designing and making and are interested in launching a personal practice.

 Design in a world-class school of art